Sanket-1120/real-time-credit-analytics/README.md

 Our most critical strategic decision was the choice of the machine learning model.
 We considered a high-performance but complex **LightGBM + SHAP** model versus an inherently transparent **Decision Tree**.

-We chose the **Decision Tree**.
+We chose the **Random Forest and LightGBM**.
 For a hackathon focused on **explainability**, a model that is transparent by design is superior to one that requires a post-hoc approximation for explanations.
 We consciously traded a potential small increase in predictive accuracy for a massive gain in development speed, reliability, and true, native explainability, which we believe is the core spirit of this challenge.

 ---

 ## ⚙️ Running the Project Locally

-*[This section provides clear setup instructions.
-You can fill this in with more detail if needed.]*

 ### Prerequisites
 * Python 3.11+